Security awareness manager: Is it the career for you?

 What does a security awareness manager do?

 Maybe you work for an organization that has sent test phishing emails to employees.
-If you clicked on the links within, chances are good you were enrolled in cybersecurity training so you could better identify sneaky, malicious emails and help the company avoid what could have been the start of a real data breach.
+If you clicked on the links within, chances are good you were enrolled in cybersecurity training so you could better identify sneaky, malicious emails and help the company avoid what could have been the start of a real data breach (See our list of the best security awareness training providers).
 Or maybe you’ve read news articles about companies who have issued test phishing emails unsuccessfully.
 The GoDaddy “get your holiday bonus” test email last year is but one insensitive example.

 The foundation of a security awareness manager role is creating an ongoing general security awareness training program for employees that supports the company’s cybersecurity technology stack.
 “A lot of people don’t know not to click on that pizza coupon or open that Excel spreadsheet,” Franklin, a former middle school math teacher explains.
 “As a cybersecurity awareness manager, it’s our job to help bridge that gap.
 Because unfortunately, cyber isn’t taught like reading, writing and arithmetic.”